 Flicky is a rubbery bird who must save her yellow Piopio buddies from the inexorably evil Nyannyan cats.
 There's an iguana sometimes.
-The character was later included in a rather disliked Sonic game.
+After years of cameoing in the Sonic the Hedgehog games, the character was later included in Sonic 3D Blast.

 Two early names for the game can be found right at the start of the first main CPU chip, epr5978a.116, at 0x0013: